okyanusoz/covid19-us-predictions-data/README.md

 There are two data files:
 - data.json: predicted and current cases.
 See https://github.com/okyanusoz/covid19-cases-predictor/blob/main/data.schema.json for the schema.
-- dataset.csv: cases dataset, provided by JHU CSSE
+- dataset.csv: cases dataset, contains cases and deaths, data provided by JHU CSSE

 COVID-19 cases data provided by JHU CSSE.
 See LICENSE for more details.